-The Office of the Director (Office of the Adjutant General) functions include Department policy, public information, legal services, strategic planning, homeland security, policy-level interface with executive and legislative branches of state, local, federal and foreign governments, command of all Air and Army National Guard forces, including the Joint Forces Headquarters of the Washington National Guard and subordinate units such as the 10th Weapons of Mass Destruction Civil Support Team, and military support to civil authorities.
-It also includes the Human Resources, Financial Services and Information Technology offices that manage the Department's human resources; finance, accounting and budget; risk management; contracting; procurement; consolidated mail; and information technology functions.
+The Office of the Director (Office of the Adjutant General) functions include department policy, public information, strategic planning, homeland security, policy-level interface with executive and legislative branches of state, local, federal, and foreign governments, command of all Army and Air National Guard forces, including the Joint Forces Headquarters of the Washington National Guard and subordinate units such as the 10th Civil Support Team, and military support to civil authorities.
+It also includes the human resources, financial services, communications and information technology offices.

-Washington Army National Guard commands include the following major organizations: The 81st Heavy Brigade Combat Team, 66th Theater Aviation Command, 96th Troop Command and 205th Training Regiment.
-These organizations are comprised of soldiers operating from military facilities in 33 statewide communities.
-The Washington Army National Guard is supported by state employees that provide capital construction, real property, facilities operations, maintenance and environmental protection staffing.
+Washington Army National Guard commands include the following major organizations: the 81st Stryker Brigade Combat Team, 96th Aviation Troop Command, 96th Troop Command, 56th Theater Information Operations Group and 205th Training Regiment.
+These organizations are comprised of soldiers operating from military facilities in 31 communities across the state.
+The Washington Army National Guard is supported by state employees that provide state support services, capital construction, real property, facilities operations, maintenance, and environmental protection staffing.

-Washington Air National Guard commands include the following major organizations: The 141st Air Refueling Wing, Western Air Defense Sector, and the 194th Regional Support Wing.
-These organizations are comprised of airmen operating from military facilities located in seven statewide communities.
-The Washington Air National Guard is supported by state employees that provide property, facilities operations, maintenance and environmental protection staffing.
+Washington Air National Guard commands include the following major organizations: the 141st Air Refueling Wing, Western Air Defense Sector, and the 194th Wing.
+These organizations are comprised of airmen operating from military facilities located in seven communities across the state.
+The Washington Air National Guard is supported by state employees that provide state support services, property, facilities operations, maintenance, and environmental protection staffing.

 Washington State Guard is an all-volunteer unit organized under the Military Department of the State of Washington and is organized, equipped, and recognized under the provisions of the State Defense Forces Act of the United States (32 U.S.C.
 Sec.
+109, as amended.)

-109, as amended).
-They normally serve without remuneration and meet monthly, or more often as needed, within organized units stationed at strategic locations throughout the State.
+Members normally serve without remuneration and meet monthly, or more often as needed, within organized units stationed at strategic locations throughout the state.

-Emergency Management Division units include Planning, Exercise and Training; Mitigation, Response and Recovery; and Homeland Security and Enhanced 911.
-The Division is comprised of 94 Washington State permanent, project and temporary employees operating from the Washington State Emergency Operations Center (EOC) at Camp Murray, and a satellite office in Pasco.
+Emergency Management Division units include: Operations Unit; Preparedness, Response, Mitigation and Recovery; Cyber and Infrastructure Unit; Preparedness Grants Unit; Financial Operations Unit and Enhanced 911 Unit.
+The division is comprised of 127 Washington State permanent, project, and temporary employees operating from the Washington State Emergency Operations Center (EOC) at Camp Murray.